Hasitha20/Explorers_SPM_FRONTEND/README.md

   Member 03 - IT19152356 prabodhalahiru - branch name(IT19152356)
   Member 04 - IT19132624 Hasitha20 - branch name(IT19132624)

-Used Yechnologies : React, Node js, Express Js, mongodb
+Used Technologies : React, Node js, Express Js, mongodb